spacetimeengineer/mupy/README.md

 ### System Codes
-This thing known as a system-code serves to identify a general system (literally anything physical or worth manufacturing) and generate resources which  help users manufacture that system at reduced cost.
-These resources will include cad files and editable genrated openscad code directories which contain assembly and operational animation routines to help users record and transmit
+A system-code serves to identify a general system (literally anything physical,especially technological or worth manufacturing) and generate resources and metadata which help users manufacture said system at reduced cost.
+These resources include CAD files and annotated openscad source code directories containing assembly and operational animation routines which help users record and transmit and intepret complex manufacturing and assembly information.

 ### System Schemas